ssmisya/PRMBench/README.md

 ## News
-🚀 [2025-02-07] We’ve added a collection of results from various open-source LLMs used as critic models.
+🚀 [2025-02-07] We've added a collection of results from various open-source LLMs used as critic models.
 You can check out the results [here](https://prmbench.github.io/#leaderboard_test).

 ⚡ [2025-02-04] PRM Eval ToolKit now supports inferencing with VLLM.

 🛠️ [2025-01-20] PRM Eval ToolKit now supports FSDP and DeepSpeed, which means you can evaluate 72B models utilizing our framework.
 Moreover, we add results of Qwen2.5-Math-PRM-72B on PRMBench.

-🚀 [2025-01-16] We added Qwen2.5-Math-PRM-7B implementations to PRM Eval ToolKit, which becomes the new SOTA for open-source PRMs in PRMBench.
+🛠️ [2025-01-16] We added Qwen2.5-Math-PRM-7B implementations to PRM Eval ToolKit, which becomes the new SOTA for open-source PRMs in PRMBench.

 ✨ [2025-01-08] We released our paper, code, dataset, and project page.